Table of Contents

 View on Amazon.com ➜

-Of course no one plans to get a flat tube, but you want to be prepared in case you scrape a rock or find out your tube didn’t survive the year in your attic as well as you thought.
-Bring this compact repair kit along just in case and you’ll be ready for anything.
+Of course, no one plans to get a flat tube, but you want to be prepared if you scrape a rock or find out your tube didn’t survive the year in your attic as well as you thought.
+This is a professional floating packers essential – bring this small repair kit along just in case, and you’ll be ready for anything.

 Tube Repair Kit